akaizn-junior/jampass/README.md

 ## Docs

-Jampass aims bridge the gap between content making and content publishing.
+Jampass aims to bridge the gap between content making and content publishing.
 The system helps funnel data to your templates to generate HTML, while providing a modern development environment.

-Build your site with the latest browser-ready CSS and JavaScript, along side  server side JavaScript to seamlessly generate a fully static site.

-Jampass supports, *locales*, *pagination*, build time variables along side your template data, site *subdirectories*, multiple pages generation based on *slugs*, *index* generation for search.
+Jampass supports, *locales*, *pagination*, build-time variables along side your template data, site *subdirectories*, multiple pages generation based on *slugs*, *index* generation for search and much more.

 ...